putyourlightson/craft-dashboard-begone/README.md

 The Dashboard Begone plugin removes the dashboard and redirects users to the entries page in  [Craft CMS](https://craftcms.com/).

+## Documentation

+Learn more and read the documentation at [putyourlightson.com/plugins/dashboard-begone »](https://putyourlightson.com/plugins/dashboard-begone)

+## License

+This plugin is licensed for free under the MIT License.

 ## Requirements

 Craft CMS 3.0.0 or later.